alisonkim12/alisonkim.github.io/about.md

 ---
 layout: default
 title: Welcome to Alison's page!
-subtitle: I'm an aspiring computer scientist and educational abolitionist
+description: I'm an aspiring computer scientist and educational abolitionist
 ---

 ## About Alison